 To give users the ability to create and manage your Compute Engine resources, you can add users as team members to your project and grant them permissions using Identity and Access Management (IAM) roles.
 IAM provides two types of roles: predefined and primitive roles.

 If you want to give a user only SSH access to one or more virtual machine instances and prevent access to all APIs, add a user's SSH keys to the project or instance.

-Curated roles grant a set of related permissions.
-Examples of curated Compute Engine IAM roles are:
+Predefined roles grant a set of related permissions.
+Examples of predefined Compute Engine IAM roles are:

 roles/compute.networkAdmin: Has permissions to create and manage networking-related resources.